Leezekun/MMSci/mmsci-data/README.md

 # Data Downloading for MMSci
 We provide the instructions for downloading our data in this `README.md` file.
 For a detailed description of the dataset, please refer to [DATACARD.md](./DATACARD.md).

+:sos: **If you are unable to download the data using the provided link, please try using different browsers.**

 ## Source Data

 You can directly download the source dataset from [here](https://mmsci.s3.amazonaws.com/rawdata.zip).
 After downloading, unzip the file to access the `rawdata`.